 The procedures for tenure, promotion and reappointment reviews are detailed in Articles 5 and 9 of the Agreement on Conditions of Appointment for Faculty.

-The Guide to Reappointment, Promotion and Tenure Procedures at UBC for 2011/2012 outlines, in further detail, the procedures for tenure, promotion and reappointment at UBC, including new and joint appointments.
+The SAC Guide to Reappointment, Tenure, and Promotion at UBC 2016/2017 outlines, in further detail, the procedures for tenure, promotion and reappointment at UBC, including new and joint appointments.
 It is intended to summarize and supplement the Agreement on Conditions of Appointment for Faculty.
 The substance of this document has been agreed to by the Senior Appointments Committee and the Committee of Deans at both UBC Vancouver and UBC Okanagan.
 The goal is to maintain high standards for tenure and promotion, to apply these standards fairly, and to handle cases as expeditiously as possible.
-A list of significant changes that were made to the guide this year can be accessed here.
+A list of significant changes that were made to the guide this year is available (PDF).

 The documents provided below or referenced in the Guide might also be helpful.
 All documents are up to date, unless otherwise noted.